NobodyForNothing/image-to-emoji-art/README.md

 # ABOUT
 This is an python script to convert png, jpg and gif(output isnt animated :( ) images to scaled versions made out of one-colour emojis.
-Please note that this was mainly disgned for Discord and can cause Issues like mismatching colours on other pltforms.
+Please note that this was mainly disgned for the standart Discord/Twitter emoji design and can cause Issues like mismatching colours on other pltforms.

 # HOW TO INSTALL